thermohub/thermofun/README.md

 $ ./install-thirdparty.sh
 ~~~

-* If Qt5 libraries are installed locally (for instance in /home/your_user/Qt5/5.5/gcc64) then use path, as shown below:
+* If Qt5 libraries are installed locally (for instance in /home/your_user/Qt5/5.5/gcc64) then use the path to Qt libraries, as shown below:
 ~~~
 $ ./install-thirdparty.sh /home/your_user/Qt5/5.5/gcc64
 ~~~